theo64oliver/Framework_based_prog_laravel_2/README.md

 <br></br>
 ![image](https://github.com/theo64oliver/Framework_based_prog_laravel_2/assets/94619213/f9cd0f9c-0d41-4b95-8fd3-b4890edd8c98)
-Same by clicking on the "Manage Product", we can see al the products we have.
+Same by clicking on the "Manage Product", we can see al the products we have (none in this case).

 <br></br>
 ![image](https://github.com/theo64oliver/Framework_based_prog_laravel_2/assets/94619213/79b62fe4-811a-4a5a-a27b-238d3a4d9e09)